-- Cash balances are appropriate to fund monthly budgeted Operations & Maintenance (0&M) with an average ratio of 0&M cash to budget of 2.01x for water and 3.13x for sewer. - Variability in cash balances are due to timing differences related to interfund transfers settled in the upcoming months. - In December 2019, transfers were made to/from the 0&M accounts to reflect FY 2019 year-end post-audit review.
+- Cash balances are appropriate to fund monthly budgeted Operations & Maintenance (0&M) with an average ratio of 0&M cash to budget of 1.95x for water and 2.96x for sewer. - Variability in cash balances are due to timing differences related to interfund transfers settled in the upcoming months. - In December 2019, transfers were made to/from the O&M accounts to reflect FY 2019 year-end post-audit review and resulted in a permanent change in the relationship between the water & sewer O&M balances for the remainder of the fiscal year.